Where to Stay in Nice: Best Areas and Hotels

 As Nice expanded from its early days, it did so hugging the coast.
 Jean Medecin offers you the best beaches locally while also having many hotels, restaurants, and high-quality shopping options.
 It provides the ideal seaside holiday that is a little upmarket without getting uncomfortable in huge crowds.

-The French are known for their impressive wide avenues that they built in most of their colonies, and they built them in the New Town of Nice as well.
+The French are known for the impressive wide avenues that they built in most of their colonies, and they built them in the New Town of Nice as well.
 Jean Medecin is also home to impressive museums, as is Nice as a whole.

 In the afternoon, try a stroll down Promenade du Paillon before thinking about the night.
-The New Town has a vibrant nightlife.
+The New Town has vibrant nightlife.
 You can begin with fine dining then head to any of several nightspots for dancing and live music.

-Stay in Jean Médecin (New Town) if:
+Best places to stay in Jean Médecin (New Town):

 4. Garibaldi, a great location with easy access other places in Nice

 Garibaldi Square is an important part of Nice’s road network and one of the oldest in the city.
-Antonio Spinelli designed the square that is not fully pedestrianised.
+Antonio Spinelli designed the square that is not fully pedestrianized.
 Indeed, there is a tramline running through it and Boulevard Jean Jaures, Avenue de la République, Rue Cassini and Rue Catherine Segurane running off it.